SamadhiPathirathna/E-Commerce-Analysis-Project/README.md

 ## 🎯 Project Overview

-This is a complete, end-to-end **Business Analyst portfolio project** built on the **Olist Brazilian E-Commerce dataset** — 110,817 real orders from Brazil's largest marketplace, framed in a **Sri Lankan retail context** relevant to companies like Daraz, Keells, Cargills, PAYable, and Sysco.
+This is a complete, end-to-end **Analyst portfolio project** built on the **Olist Brazilian E-Commerce dataset** — 110,817 real orders from Brazil's largest marketplace, framed in a **Sri Lankan retail context**.

 Every deliverable mirrors what a BA produces on a real job: